Rangi42/polishedcrystal/README.md

 * Add: Purple overworld sprites (used for Eusine, Koga, Janine, PokéManiacs, Hex Maniacs, Burglars, Executive♂s, and GameCube).
 * Add: Option to run by default.
 * Add: Proper text for Gym Leader rematches.
+* Add: Access the last Unown chamber with a Fairy-type Pokémon, not Ho-Oh.
 * Fix: Gen VI wild held item chances (50% common, 5% rare, 45% none)
 * Fix: No more daily limit on Wonder Trades.
 * Fix: Tangela, Yanma, and Pilowsine evolve by knowing AncientPower.